Charles Goren: Legacy

+He was Mr. Bridge to millions of players and readers who adopted his simplified bidding system.
+Page A17.

+The layout for Truscott's obituary incorporates a two-column box by the staff entitled "Goren on Bridge: Counting Points", which cites New Contract Bridge in Nutshell and Encyclopædia Britannica.
+Its preface: "Here are the basics of the point-counting system used to bid bridge hands.
+Although the practice of assigning points to high cards was already in use, Charles H. Goren expanded and popularized the method, which has remained the standard point-counting system."

 During the month of Goren's death, Truscott followed his obituary with a bridge column entitled, "Goren leaves behind many fans and a column with an international flavor".
 His business interests had been "managed by others" since his retirement "a quarter of a century ago", according to Truscott.
 "The Goren syndicated column now has an international flavor: It carries the bylines of the movie star Omar Sharif, an Egyptian who lives in Paris, and an entrepreneur, Tannah Hirsch, a South African who came to the United States via Israel."

 Goren appeared on the Groucho Marx radio and television game show You Bet Your Life in March 1958.

 Goren appeared on the television game show What’s My Line in December 1961.